Soft Scattering Evaporation of Dark Matter Subhalos by Inner Galactic Gases: Dipole-charge soft scattering

 The scattering diagram of DM with a charged particle is shown in Fig.~\ref{fig:feynman}.
-The derivative on the effective interaction vertex picks up the photon momentum, which only particarlly cancels the photon propagator and leads to the well-known $q^{-2}$ dependence in the scattering cross-section.
-Noteably dipole-charge scattering is the last infrared divergent diagram with EM operators.
+The derivative on the effective interaction vertex picks up the photon momentum, which only partially cancels the photon propagator and leads to the well-known $q^{-2}$ dependence in the scattering cross-section.
+Notably dipole-charge scattering is the last infrared divergent diagram with EM operators.
 The higher-order EM anapole moment has $q^2$ on its $\bar{\chi}\chi\gamma$ vertex and would cancel the low-$q$ divergence and has no enhancement to soft scattering.
-DM self-scattering is dipole-dipole and is not soft-enhanced, which is different from self-interacting~\cite{Carlson:1992fn,Spergel:1999mh,Tulin:2017ara} and milli-charged~\cite{Li:2020wyl,Gabrielli:2015hua,Chun:2010ve,Melchiorri:2007sq} dark matter scenarios.
+DM self-scattering is dipole-dipole and is not soft-enhanced, which is different from self-interacting~\cite{Carlson:1992fn,Spergel:1999mh,Tulin:2017ara} and milli-charged~\cite{Li:2020wyl,Gabrielli:2015hua,Chun:2010ve,Melchiorri:2007sq} dark matter scenarios where heating via DM-DM scattering would become important~\cite{Bhattacharyya:2021vyd}.